Raymond Westerling: Flight from Tanjung Priok

 Since the failure of 23 January, Westerling had been in hiding in Jakarta, where he brought his wife and children.
 He moved from place to place, among others at Kebon Sirih 62A, with the De Nijs family.

 On 8 February 1950 Westerling's wife met Major General van Langen, who was Chief of Staff, at his residence.
 Westerling's wife told van Langen about the situation her husband was facing.
-That same day van Langen contacted General Dirk Cornelis Buurman van Vreeden, Hirschfeld and Mr W.H.
+That same day van Langen contacted General Dirk Cornelis Buurman van Vreeden, Hirschfeld and W.H.
 Andreae Fockema, State Secretary of the Dutch Cabinet who was also in Jakarta.
 The subject of the conversation was the rescue of Westerling, who in the eyes of many Dutch people was a hero.
 It was considered, among other things, to bring Westerling to western Papua.
 But the day after, on 9 February, Hatta stated that if the Dutch managed to capture Westerling, the Republic would demand that Westerling be handed over to the Indonesians.
 Hirschfeld recognised that they could not help Westerling as this would bring shame to the Dutch government.
 Therefore, he told the Dutch military leadership to abandon the plan to rescue Westerling.

 However, unbeknownst to Hirschfeld, on 10 February Major General van Langen ordered the Chief of Intelligence of the General Staff, Major F. van der Veen to contact Westerling and make arrangements for his escape from Indonesia.
-With the help of Lieutenant Colonel Johannes Josephus Franciscus Borghouts - Westerling's successor as commander of the elite KST troops - on 16 February at the officers' mess where KL Adjutant H.J. van Bessem lived at Kebon Sirih 66 a meeting took place with Westerling, where Westerling was then hiding.
+With the help of Lieutenant Colonel Johannes Borghouts - Westerling's successor as commander of the elite KST troops - on 16 February at the officers' mess where KL Adjutant H.J. van Bessem lived at Kebon Sirih 66 a meeting took place with Westerling, where Westerling was then hiding.
 Borghouts reported the meeting to KNIL Lieutenant Colonel Pereira, an officer on the General Staff, who then forwarded the results of this meeting to MayJend. van Langen.

 Westerling moved to another hiding place and stayed for a few days at the place of KNIL Sergeant Major L.A.
 Savalle, who then reported to van der Veen.
 Van der Veen himself then reported to General van Langen and General Buurman van Vreeden, Commander-in-Chief of the Dutch Army.
 Van Vreeden himself relayed these developments to Secretary of State Andreae Fockema.
 Thus, with the exception of Hirschfeld, the Dutch High Commissioner, all of the highest Dutch ranks in Jakarta, both military and civilian, were aware of and involved in the conspiracy to hide Westerling and his escape from Indonesia.
 Andreae Fockema stated that he would take over all responsibility.